sowmya13531/Movie-Recommendation-System-using-Ml-in-python/README.md

 # 🎬 Movie Recommendation System using Machine Learning

 This project is a content-based Movie Recommendation System built using Python.
-It suggests similar movies based on genres, keywords, cast, director, and tagline using NLP techniques.
+It suggests similar movies based on genres, overview, crew, director, and keywords using NLP techniques.

 ---